The latest Honda Odyssey wheelchair-accessible van is also one of the most fuel-efficient and safest handicap minivans available today!

 Power In-Floor Wheelchair Ramp

-On the Honda Odyssey, Power in-floor handicap wheelchair van, the sliding side doors and wheelchair ramp are both power for ease of operation.
-By activating the open or close command on the Honda’s factory key-fob or use of interior switches found throughout the cabin, the side door opens or closes and deploys or stows the on-board, in-floor wheelchair ramp.
+On the BraunAbility® Power In-Floor Honda Odyssey wheelchair van, sliding side doors and wheelchair ramp are powered for easy operation.
+By activating the open or close command on the Honda factory key-fob or using interior switches found throughout the cabin, the side door opens or closes and deploys or stows the onboard, in-floor wheelchair ramp.

 |BraunAbility Honda Odyssey Power In-floor Wheelchair Van Dimensions||Reference||Dimensions|